prime31/Nez/FAQs/AI.md

 Utility Based AI
 ==========
 Utility Theory for games.
 The most complex of the AI solutions.
-Best used in very dynamic environments where it's scoring system works best.
+Best used in very dynamic environments where its scoring system works best.
 Utility based AI are more appropriate in situations where there are a large number of potentially competing actions the AI can take such as in a RTS.
 A great overview of utility AI is [available here](http://www.gdcvault.com/play/1012410/Improving-AI-Decision-Modeling-Through).

 ## Reasoner